Audrey Howitt has been a licensed attorney in California since 1990. Her expertise is legal research and writing.

 We all need to deal with legal documents from time to time.
-Business contracts, wills, trusts, contracts for sale or purchase of a home, terms of service agreements on websites, privacy policies, arbitration clauses, renter's agreements, wavers.
-These are just some of the documents that we encounter on a regular basis.
+Business contracts, wills, trusts, contracts for the sale or purchase of a home, terms of service agreements on websites, privacy policies, arbitration clauses, renter's agreements, and wavers are just some of the documents that we encounter regularly.

-We agree to legal terms all the time, often without realizing it.
-We use a website without reading the terms of service.
-We sign a waiver, agreeing to binding arbitration instead of litigation.
+We agree to legal terms all the time—often without even realizing it.
+We use a website without reading its terms of service.
+We sign a waiver agreeing to binding arbitration instead of litigation.
 We sign an agreement that allows investigation into our background without limitation for a new job.

-We sign, we sign, we sign.
-We agree, most of the time without reading the document.
-Woe be to you if you sign without reading.
+We sign, we sign, and we sign.
+We agree—oftentimes time without reading the document.
+Here's a tip: never sign without reading.
 In California, the law states that if you sign, you are deemed to have read the document that you are signing.